top of page

 POWELL STREET FESTIVAL

-HELD YEARLY AT Oppenheimer Park (400 block of Powell Street) and the surrounding streets and nearby venues in Vancouver, BC!
+HELD YEARLY AT Oppenheimer Park (400 Powell Street) and the surrounding streets and nearby venues in Vancouver, BC!

 NIKKEI MATSURI